cosmicpudding/apgen/README.md

 ```

 ## Help
-Drop me an email for questions regarding this code, or open an issue.
+For questions regarding this code: contact me via the RO Slack, drop me an email, or open a Redmine issue.